German TV stirs debate with 'refugees welcome, racists not' appeal

 Reschke sounded alarmed that racist comments often appeared with users’ real names, an indication of growing social acceptance.
 Germany has also witnessed a spate of arson attacks on refugee shelters.

 There have been more than 20,000 comments on social media outlets to Reschke’s commentary.
-While many support her, some have criticized her.
+While many support her, some have criticised her.

 “It’s all lies, you don’t know what you’re talking about,” wrote Capulcu Albay on one social media outlet.